SalmanSayeed79/Solaris-BD/README.md

     This services gives our users how much solar energy they can expect at a particular time by using NASA's POWER API and shows the users a monthly or yearly average sunlight value.
 Users can also get how much energy they can potentially save by placing a solar panel in their location
 - #### Optimal tilt angle
     This is the second service that "Solaris" provides to its users.
 Through this service a user can get the particular angle for setting up their solar panel.
 We take in consider all sorts of variables including cloud data, diffusion and other variants in our back-end and send that to our custom made REST API.
 Link to the backend can be found here [Backend Github](https://github.com/pptx704/solaris-backend)
     We have also created a mobile app so that a user can place their phone on top of their solar panel and accurately tilt their solar panel with an intuitive UI.
-You can find the description of the app here [Solaris Mobile App]() and the github repo here [Solaris App Github](https://github.com/zarifikram/SOLARIS)
+You can find the description of the app here [Solaris Mobile App]() and the github repo here [Solaris Mobile App Github](https://github.com/zarifikram/SOLARIS)

 - #### Farming Service
     Farmers are not that much knowledgeable when it comes to working with data.
-So solaris provides them wi th the simplest form of data that they need.
+So solaris provides them with the simplest form of data that they need.
 Instead of giving our users a bunch of unnecessary jibberish data, we just give them a basic verdict based on the range of the data.
 We provide a variety of data for farmers.
 These include :
     - Temperature
     - Rainfall
     - Humidity
     - Wind-speed
     We also have the option for getting detailed data for each category so that researchers and students can also use our service
 - #### Historical Rainfall Data
     Since rainfall data is something that is used in many research and study purpose, solaris also provides this service for its users.
 Users can get the rainfall data of any location around the world in the tip of their fingers.